We did a check on the hives and wanted to find out which one swarmed.

 See the white larvae in the open holes?

 The old hive was the one that swarmed.
 No surprise.

 You can tell by going through the hive and looking for a queen cell.

-Can you see the queen cell in the middle on the top photo and on the edge in the bottom?
+Can you see the queen cell in the middle in the top photo and on the edge of the bottom?